 clustering standard errors at the individual level.
 Column (1) controls for the size of the public sphere, $x \in \{0, 1, ..., 5\}$, which indicates the number of recipients in the public sphere, and a dummy variable Public indicating whether or not the decision is made in the public sphere.
 Column (2) further introduces the interaction term between x and Public.
 Columns (1) and (2) control for individual fixed effects.
-Column (3) modifies the regression in Column (2), by replacing the individual fixed effects with a dummy variable Low Stake (indicating the Low Stake) and demographic variables (gender, age, major, year of study, and a dummy variable indicating previous experience of participation in behavioral experiments).
+Column (3) modifies the regression in Column (2), by replacing the individual fixed effects with a dummy variable $Low\ Stake$ (indicating the Low Stake) and demographic variables (gender, age, major, year of study, and a dummy variable indicating previous experience of participation in behavioral experiments).

 In Column (1), the odds ratio of Public is significantly greater than one.
 In Columns (2)-(3), the odds ratios of $Public + Public \times x$ (by Wald test of linear restrictions) are also significantly greater than one.
 These findings support Hypothesis 5: Subjects are more likely to contribute in the public sphere than in the private sphere, other things equal.
 In both Columns (2)-(3), the odds ratios of x and $x + Public \times x$ are all significantly smaller than one, suggesting that in both the private sphere and the public sphere, the contribution is significantly decreasing in the magnitude of the public sphere $x \in \{0, 1, ..., 5\}$.
 There are two implications of this finding.
-First, when there is a co-existence of public and private spheres, the contribution is significantly decreasing in the magnitude of the public sphere, supporting Hypotheses 2 and 4.
-Second, the finding also implies that contribution a{Tx}^t for $x \in \{1, 2, 3, 4\}$ is lower than the baseline case a{T5}^t , and contribution a{Tx}^s for $x \in \{1, 2, 3, 4\}$ is lower than the baseline case a{T5}^t , and contribution a{Tx}^s for $x \in \{1, 2, 3, 4\}$ is lower than the baseline case a{T0}^t , lending some support to Hypotheses 1 and 3.
+First, when there is a co-existence of public and private spheres, the contribution is significantly decreasing in the magnitude of the public sphere $x \in \{1, 2, 3, 4\}$, in both the private sphere and the public sphere, supporting Hypotheses 2 and 4.
+Second, the finding also implies that contribution a{Tx}^t for $x \in \{1, 2, 3, 4\}$ is higher than the baseline case a{T5}^t , and contribution a{Tx}^s for $x \in \{1, 2, 3, 4\}$ is lower than the baseline case a{T0}^s , lending some support to Hypotheses 1 and 3.
 Table 5 below, which uses the T0 world as the baseline, will more directly test Hypotheses 1 and 3.
+Finally,